Dan WeekesAll plans by this Coach

 Use a further 5 minutes to slowly increase the intensity to the point that the breath can be heard i.e. being "puffed out".

-Carry out some activation exercises (refer to the first easy run for descriptions) for 5 minutes.
+Carry out some activation exercises (refer to below) for 5 minutes.

 Conduct 5 repeats of this strides warm-up:

 Start by running slowly for a few seconds, gradually build speed before reaching a pace which is almost flat out then complete 30 foot strikes full gas (count 15 on one side - left or right).

 Walk back to the starting point each time.

 Start your sports watch and run 30 minutes as hard as you can.

 Begin conservatively, and use the lap button on your sports watch when 10 minutes have passed to record the 20 minutes we need data for.